The Evolution of Information Management in Oceanographic Exploration

 American Geophysical Union Publications

 Reser, B; Mesick, S.; and Lobecker, Elizabeth (Meme), "The Evolution of Information Management in Oceanographic Exploration" (2012).
-Center for Coastal and Ocean Mapping.
+Fall Meeting, American Geophysical Union (AGU).
 750.